harrison-ai/hai-dataeng-tech-task/README.md

 This is a small coding task, which we expect should take no more than an hour or two of your time.
-It's a chance for you to demonstrate your familiarity with Python, and an opportunity to familiarise yourself with the data model for the second question.
+It's a chance for you to demonstrate your familiarity with Python, but more importantly, it's opportunity to familiarise yourself with the data model for the second question.

 ---